-Report No. AR-03-03 issued on February 19, 2003 Northern Marianas College Evaluation of the Facts and Circumstances Surrounding the Termination of Employees
+Provide OPA copies of documents evidencing communication with the remaining lessee, i.e. Quarry Operator F. Office of the Public Auditor Autonomous Agencies 59 Northern Marianas College Report No. AR-03-03 issued on February 19, 2003 Northern Marianas College Evaluation of the Facts and Circumstances Surrounding the Termination of Employees Date(s) of followup letter(s) sent : 8/1/03, 4/28/04, 9/27/04 Date(s) of response letter(s) received : 4/1/03, 8/5/03, 6/7/04 Recommendation 2 : The Board Chairman reiterate to Board members the need to thoroughly review policy level actions involving: (a) organizational structure in light of NMC goals and objectives as required by Board policy 1000, and (b) the establishment of faculties or staff as required by Board policy 1009.

-Date(s) of followup letter r(s) sent : 8/1/03, 4/28/04 Date(s) of response letter (s) receiv ved : 4/1/03, 8/5/03, 6/7/04 Recommendation 2 : The Board Chairman reiterate to Board members the need to thoroughly review policy level actions involving: (a) organizational structure in light of NMC goals and objectives as required by Board policy 1000, and (b) the establishment of faculties or staff as required by Board policy 1009.
-Agency to Act : Northern Marianas College Status : Open - Active Agency Response : In his 8/5/03 response, the NMC President stated that the Board has already initiated review and the entire Board is in the process of updating all policies, section at a time, using a model set of policies recommended by their WASC consultant adapted to the needs of the Commonwealth.
+Agency to Act: Northern Marianas College Status : Open - Delinquent Agency Response: In his 8/5/03 response, the NMC President stated that the Board has already initiated review and the entire Board is in the process of updating all policies, section at a time, using a model set of policies recommended by their WASC consultant adapted to the needs of the Commonwealth.
 OPA was provided a copy of the first section of revised policies which were approved by the Board in its regular June meeting.
 OPA was not informed, however, on how the Board has reviewed policy level actions involving organizational structure and the establishment of faculties or staff.
-In his 6/7/04 response, the NMC Director of Finance and Procurement stated that the Office of the President is currently researching the actions taken by the former NMC President to address this recommendation and will provide OPA with the relevant information upon completion of the response.
-Additional Information relevant information upon completion of its research. or Action Required : Document for the record how the Board has reviewed policy level actions involving (a) organizational structure, and (b) the establishment of faculties or staff.
+In his 6/7/04 response, the NMC Director of Finance and Procurement stated that the Office of the President is currently researching the actions taken by the former NMC President to address this recommendation and will provide OPA with the relevant information upon completion of its research.

+Additional Information or Action Required: Document for the record how the Board has reviewed policy level actions involving (a) organizational structure, and (b) the establishment of faculties or staff.
 Recommendation 3 : The Board Chairman and the President strongly consider strengthening processes in place for obtaining broader employee involvement in NMC decisions by implementing a policy to address it and thus comply with WASC accreditation standards.
-Agency to Act : Northern Marianas College Status : Resolved - Active Agency Response : In his response dated 8/5/03, the NMC President stated that Governance is a matter for the WASC accreditation process.
+Agency to Act: Northern Marianas College Status : Resolved - Delinquent Agency Response: In his response dated 8/5/03, the NMC President stated that Governance is a matter for the WASC accreditation process.
 Their recent actions will be reviewed during their next self-study and WASC visitation.
 NMC has also implemented a new approach to governance over the last academic year by establishing a College Governance Assembly and three subordinate councils.
 The Board has not yet reviewed and updated its current policy on Governance.